Trump Accused Obama Of Playing Too Much Golf, But He Has Played Three Times As Much As The Ex-President

 — Remove Trump Now (@Kanisha1Jackson) November 26, 2017

-In a 2016 event, Trump had mocked Obama and said he as president would not have the time to visit his properties, talk less of playing golf because he wanted to work for the people.
+In a 2016 event, Trump had mocked Obama and said he as president would not have the time to visit his properties or play golf because he wanted to work for the people.

 “If I win I may never see my property-I may never see these places again.
 But because I’m going to be working for you, I’m not going to have time to go golfing.
 Believe me.”

-Mark Knoller of CBS News who keeps detailed statistics of presidencies also confirmed that Trump’s first year in office, playing golf had surpassed every U.S. president, living or dead.
+Mark Knoller of CBS News, who keeps detailed statistics of presidencies, also confirmed that Trump’s first year in office playing golf had surpassed every U.S. president, living or dead.

 [Featured Image by Patrick Semansky/AP Images]